 Featured Projects

-When I design, I start with people, and when I share my work, I focus on the humans who shaped it—their needs, voices, and experiences—not just the final screens.
-It’s true that prototypes showcase a solution, but they remain a response to a human need.
+When I design, I start with people.
+When I share my work, I focus on the human needs, voices, and experiences that shaped each outcome, not just the final screens.

 Uncovering Silent Barriers at Erewhon